vanatteveldt/resteco.github.io/responsible-coverage.md

+---
+permalink: /responsible-coverage
-# What Responsible Terrorism Coverage Looks Like
+title: "What Responsible Terrorism Coverage Looks Like"
+---

 ## The Responsible Terrorism Coverage project aims to help journalists provide citizens the information they need without giving terrorists the attention they want.